Astral-Dip/Astral-Dip/README.md

 - ⚡ Fun fact: ...
 -->

 Currently enrolled in a Tech Elevator course and learning about software development!
-Having a great time doing it, and looking forward to the future!
+Having a great time doing it, and looking forward to learning more!